Browse by ANZSRC Socio-Economic Objective codes

 Plummer, David (2011) Masculinity + HIV = risk: exploring the relationship between masculinities, education and HIV in the Caribbean.
 In: Klot, Jennifer F., and Nguyen, Vinh-Kim, (eds.)
 The Fourth Wave: Violence, Gender, Culture & HIV in the 21st Century.
 UNESCO, Paris, France, 139- 156.

 Plummer, David, and McLean, Arden (2010) The price of prejudice: the corrosive effect of HIV-related stigma on individuals and society.
 In: Morrissey, Michael, Bernd, Myrna, and Bundy, Donald , (eds.)
-Challenging HIV & AIDS: a new role for Caribbean education.
+Challenging HIV and AIDS: a new role for Caribbean education.
 United Nations Educational, Scientific and Cultural Organisation (UNESCO), Paris, France, pp. 232-239.

 Patterson, Annette, and Mellor, Bronwyn (2000) Critical practice: Teaching "Shakespeare".
 Journal of adolescent & adult literacy, 43 (6). pp. 508-517.